330 West 42nd Street: Shaft

-There are more than four thousand windows, each of which contains a frame painted apple green.
+There are more than four thousand windows, each of which includes a frame painted apple green.
 The windows are grouped into sets of three or four, separated horizontally by dark metal spandrel panels, and were built to the maximum height allowed under city construction codes of the time.
 Due to restrictions on the amount of glass a facade was allowed to have, the windows were divided horizontally by metal bars.
 The vertical mullions between windows, as well as the tops of each window sash, were painted in vermillion.
 These painted bands were intended to give the impression that each group of windows was a single window opening.

 The windows and terracotta panels were juxtaposed to emphasize the horizontal dimensions, a characteristic of the International Style.
 This was a great contrast to Art Deco facades, which were more vertically oriented.
 The only deviation from the facade's horizontal emphasis is on the eastern facade, which contains a pair of blue-green vertical strips at its center.
-After the structure's completion in 1931, Hood and McGraw-Hill had compared the facade to an automobile, a common Art Deco symbol.
+After the structure's completion in 1931, Hood and McGraw-Hill compared the facade to an automobile, a common Art Deco symbol.
 In particular, Hood thought the facade had a "shimmery, satin finish" similar to that of an automobile.